Aen-OS/interfacestudio/README.md

 SERVICES:

 - web design
-- web development
+- web development (i adapt to the needs of the client but I work with jamstack, wordpress, webflow/framer, so whether you need a simple website with a couple of pages to inform people about your business or something else more complex consisting of a lot of functionality and features, we can build it together.)
 - SEO (do a course and learn the basics - apply it to website and other projects)
-- Branding (learn the process, apply it to self and projects)
+- Branding (learn the process, apply it to self and projects) (this probably includes logo design)
 - jamstack???

 BLOG: